saraahmad1114/weatherMe/README.md

 11. Creating Extensions
 12. Using DateFormatter() to convert unix timestamp into day and hourly time
 13. Used MVC design pattern - will be using the MVVM design pattern later on
-14. Uses of structs and classes
+14. Usage of structs and classes
+15. Installed Podfile - SVProgressHUD